coder-dojo-ham/python_worksheets/Intermediate/part_09/README.md

 We want a `write_secret` function which takes a filename and some text as arguments.
-It should then open the file in binary write mode, convert the text into bytes (using the `bytes` function) and write the text to the file:
+It should then open the file in binary write mode, convert the text into bytes (using the `bytes` function, saying to use unicode, `utf-8` encoding) and write the text to the file:

 ```python
 def write_secret(filename, secret):